 The colonies were getting unruly.
 It was all the intelligence agencies could do to keep them at each other’s throats instead of attacking the Central Command System, which has passed the various trade deals and rigged elections which made the colonies run down while simultaneously lining the pockets of the superior class at home.

-What general Burpleson couldn’t figure out is why the Pesh militias were so much more effective than the others.
-If left unchecked, they may grow too powerful and stabilized the region.
-Such an outcome would be extremely damaging to the Command System’s macroeconomic interests.
-Overpopulation was a grave concern, and without warfare, less popular means of population control may need to be enacted, not to mention the massive losses from the arms production sector.
+What General Burpleson couldn’t figure out is why the Pesh militias were so much more effective than the others.
+If left unchecked, they may have grown too powerful and stabilized the region.
+Such an outcome would have been extremely damaging to the Command System’s macroeconomic interests.
+Overpopulation was a grave concern, and without warfare, less popular means of population control may have needed to be enacted, not to mention the massive losses from the arms production sector.
 Then there were secondary effects.
-If the system were united, it would be much more difficult to negotiate favorable deals in the slave market than it was in the current system, where rival factions could be played off each other.
+If the system were united, it would have been much more difficult to negotiate favorable deals in the slave market than it was in the current system, where rival factions could be played off each other.

 He had to get to the bottom of it, and Sgt.
 Marcus Schlick seemed to be the key.
 He had a spec-ops record a mile long, if you had the clearance to read any of it.
 The biggest highlight was an ambush during an undercover asset extraction in which he had scored a hundred and seventy-three confirmed kills in a two-hour firefight, on foot, in close quarters.
 His squad of six had held off five hundred enemy militants before air support arrived.
 He was, in reality, the deadliest man alive, although the typical patriotic nerd would tell you the sniper Kyle Christianson was, thanks to his holoprojector film series and work in less covert environments.